 - 1. Application for Issuance of Importer Exporter Code. - 2.
 Application for Issuance of Registration-Cum-Membership Certificate. - 3.
-Application for issuance of Form-I for CST Exemption.
+Application for issuance of Form-I for CST Exemption (this now subsumed into GST and supplies to SEZs are zero rated under IGST Act, 2017). - 4.
+Application for approval of list of services. - 5.
+Application for addition of area of unit. - 6.
+Application for deletion of area of unit.

-Further, no manual interface is to be allowed with effect from July 01, 2015 w.r.t. applications already identified and conveyed vide aforementioned circular of even number dated October 28, 2014 (Phase-I).
+Further, no manual interface is to be allowed with effect from 01st July, 2015 w.r.t. applications already identified and conveyed vide aforementioned circular of even number dated 28th October, 2014 (Phase-I).